+- Children & infants

+- Pregnant women

+- Seniors

+- People with disabilities

+- People of any age with certain chronic medical conditions

+- Travelers and people living abroad

-- Children (especially children under the age of two) - Adults age 65 and older - Pregnant women - People of any age with certain chronic medical conditions - People who live in nursing homes and other long-term care facilities - People who live with or care for those at high risk for complications from flu, including healthcare workers
+- People who live in nursing homes and other long-term care facilities

+- People who live with or care for those at high risk for complications from flu, including healthcare workers

-People who have had an allergic reaction to the vaccine in the past and those who suffer from egg allergies should not seek flu shots and should speak with a healthcare provider for an alternative method of protection.
+People who have had an allergic reaction to the vaccine in the past, those who suffer from egg allergies, and those with a history of Guillain-Barre Syndrome should not seek flu shots and should speak with a healthcare provider for an alternative method of protection.
 The vaccine is not approved for children younger than six months.